Altanis/netc/docs/HTTP.md

     // in that case.

-    /** Initialize a vector to hold each header. */ /** response.headers is already an initialized vector. */ vector_init(&response.headers, 1 /** capacity, gets resized if need be */, sizeof(struct http_header));
+    /** Initialize a vector to hold each header. */ vector_init(&response.headers, 1 /** capacity, gets resized if need be */, sizeof(struct http_header));
     vector_push(&response.headers, &content_type_header);
     // vector_push(&response.headers, &content_length_header);